mubashiraahmed/expensetracker/README.md

    - Loop through all expenses.
    - Convert amounts to float and sum them up.
    - Display the total amount spent.

-Let me know if you need more details! 🚀